Alpha Male traits: 10 Telltale Signs he is a Highly Evolved, Deeply Masculine Alpha Male.

 The alpha in the group can solve social problems

 As the leader of the gang approached us, I felt our two friends stand up in silence and nervously took a couple of steps backwards.
 “We should have just kept standing instead of sitting here at this table” , I thought to myself as the tension in the that moment became palpable.

 The next thing I knew, my husband David who was my boyfriend at the time, stepped forward and obviously took it upon himself to deal with this potentially disastrous situation.

 “Hey guys” he said, as he addressed the whole gang.
 David’s calm and gentle voice broke the tension and became the ripple of relief that spread through my anxiety-ridden body.

 I watched David with a little bit of ambivalence as he looked into the eyes of the leader of the gang.
 I looked at David, and then at the big guy, looked back at David, and thought to myself, “God help us.
 I hope this doesn’t break out into an argument, because he looks like he could crush any one of us with just a hand…”

 “Oh, is this your table?
 Sorry guys.
 There must have been a mistake.
-Here you go…” David said without a ounce of fear in his voice.
+Here you go…” David said without an ounce of fear in his voice.

-And in that moment, my eyes snapped back towards the gang leader, and I saw that the big man’s eyes softened, and his shoulders relaxed, as he nodded at David.
+And in that moment, my eyes snapped back towards the gang leader.
+I saw that the big man’s eyes softened, and his shoulders relaxed, as he nodded at David.
 The whole gang of men behind him also relaxed and nodded too.